garrandall/popular-music-data/tracks/one-in-a-million-trixter.md

 You never thought you'd feel

 (And) sometimes you say to yourself
-Is this really what i'm looking for ?
+Is this really what I'm looking for ?
 'Cause only time will tell
 If this is heaven or hell
 To really know if you're sure

 I walk this lonely road
-And I felt i'm goin' nowhere
+And I felt I'm goin' nowhere
 (And) some things I'll never know
 But I know why you're the only one